 This area of the garden leads on from The Orchard Sweep, and displays magnificent colour from the carpets of bluebells and primroses in Spring, to the vast array of specimen rhododendron and azaleas, at their best in May and June.
 The 'secret paths' weave upwards through the Wood Garden, revealing a colourful vista at every turn.

 The pleasure grounds to the west of the house are known as the 'West End'.
 This area has changed little in the last 250 years, and is dominated by the 'Waterloo Cedar', one of the largest Cedars in England.
-Now a private family garden, the West End is open to the public in 2016 as part of our National Garden Society Days on Tuesday 26th April and Wednesday 29th June.
+Now a private family garden, the West End will be open to the public for two weeks during May 2018 for the Hospice in The Weald’s ‘Forget me not’ installation..

 The views from Riverhill across the Weald of Kent are extensive, with stunning scenery to behold.
 The panoramic viewpoint sign highlights many of the landmarks along the horizon.
 In Spring, descend through the shaded paths of the woodland to enjoy magnificent bluebells.